lupyuen/lupyuen.github.io/src/rust3.md

 1.  _Why are we doing all this?_

+    Yeah it's tough work but it needs to be done...

     - Some folks think it's the right time to explore [__Memory-Safe Programming in Rust__](TODO)

     - Devs among us might already be coding __Rust Apps and Rust Drivers__ for NuttX?

-      (I know of one Corporate User of NuttX that's very keen on Rust)
+      (We know of one Corporate User of NuttX that's very keen on Rust)

-    - We're now creating the __Guidelines (and Standardisation)__ for the folks already coding Rust in NuttX
+    - So we're helpfully drafting the __Standards and Guidelines__ for folks already coding Rust in NuttX

 1.  _Learning Rust looks difficult.
 Any other way to write Memory-Safe Apps?_